How To Turn FaceBook Into The Language Learning Machine

 All the biggest newspapers have their FB pages.
 Choose the ones you’re interested in and follow them!
 They update their pages many times per day.

-They will provide your Timeline with ongoing flood of news.
+They will provide your Timeline with an ongoing flood of news.

 - Most popular FB pages in …

-I like this method since usually the biggest pages are also the ones which care deeply about quality of posts they share.
+I like this method since usually, the biggest pages are also the ones which care deeply about the quality of posts they share.
 Google “most popular FB pages in x (e.g. Russia, Turkey)” to find them.

 - Random pages of interest

 Use the FB search field and try to type in words like “jokes”, “productivity”.
 Of course in your target language!

 This way your Timeline will be full of posts of all kinds.